www.cpcalive.com

 "filename.EXE"[,@er%]

-create executables graphics animations.
+create executable graphics animations.

-(Safeguard the environment by leaving the emulator)
+(Safeguard the environment when leaving the emulator)

 - see |OUTPUT command for error codes significance.